jvrolfe/exploratory-data-analysis---customer-loans-in-finance/README.md

 - __`DataFrameInfo`__: Summary statistics on the dataframe can be performed.
 - __`Plotter`__: This class contains methods to plot the data in different ways.
 - __`DataFrameTransform`__: This class contains a set of methods to transform the data in different ways e.g null imputations and log transformations.

+For more information on each of these, please see the docstrings in the jupyter notebook.

 ## Installation